genomehubs/genomehubs-dot-org/src/html/documentation/mirror-setup-part-ii.md

            -v ~/demo/genomehubs-mirror/blast/data:/import/blast \
            -e DATABASE=melitaea_cinxia_core_32_85_1 \
            -e FLAGS="-e -j -i" \
-           easy-import
+           genomehubs/easy-import:latest
 ```

-Since these scripts extract and process all entries in the Ensembl database, they will take
+Since these scripts extract and process all entries in the Ensembl database, they will take several minutes
-a few minutes to run. progress can be monitored by checking `docker logs easy-import-melitaea_cinxia_core_32_85_1`
+to run. progress can be monitored by checking `docker logs easy-import-melitaea_cinxia_core_32_85_1`
 or using `top`/`htop`

 Once all scripts have finished, remove the container using